kalbfuss/01memories/README.md

-# Digital Memories (01memories) #
+# Digital Memories #

-Digital Memories is a Python-based digital photo frame application.
+Digital Memories (01memories) is a digital photo frame application written in Python.
 It is capable of displaying photos and playing videos from local storage as well as WebDAV and [rclone](https://rclone.org) repositories.

 Digital Memories has been designed to run slideshows from image and video repositories with several thousand files.
 No conversion is required.
 Files remain in your repositories and fully under your control.